Brunch & Batter

 Notes

 • To make your own cake flour, measure 1 cup of all-purpose flour, then scoop out and remove 2 tablespoons.
-Now add 2 tablespoons cornstarch, and sift, sift, sift until light and fluffy.
+Now add 2 tablespoons of cornstarch, and sift, sift, sift until light and fluffy.
 Do this twice so you have enough for the recipe.

 • Make sure your melted butter is cooled (but still liquid) before adding it to the flour mixture for the streusel.